slmjkdbtl/watch/README.md

 # watch

-`watch` watches files and executes commands based on a Makefile-like syntax
+watch files and execute commands based on a Makefile-like syntax

-running

 ```sh
 $ watch
 ```

-will search for a `Watchfile` in current directly and run tasks defined in the file.
+will search for a `Watchfile` and run tasks defined in the file.

 ## syntax